vkresch/FoodManager/README.md

 # [Food Manager](https://play.google.com/store/apps/details?id=org.foodmanager.foodmanager&hl=en_US)

-FoodManager let's you document your food items which you have at home.
-Based on these items you can define recipes and always know which recipes you can cook based on the items you have available.
-You get automatically statistics about the recipe for example how much it costs and weights.
+With FoodManager, you can easily keep track of the ingredients in your kitchen and use that information to plan delicious meals.
+Simply add your food items to the app, and it will show you all the recipes you can make with the ingredients you have on hand.
+Plus, FoodManager provides automatic nutritional information for each recipe, so you can see exactly how much a meal will cost and how many calories it contains.

-You can also use the app as a shopping list.
-Select a recipe you saved and add it to the cart.
-The cart will have all the items inside them which you need to buy to be able to cook the recipe.
+But that's not all – FoodManager also doubles as a handy shopping list.
+Simply select a recipe you want to make, and the app will add all the necessary ingredients to your cart.
+That way, you'll always know exactly what to buy at the store.

-FoodManager is currently under develeopment and is the first release to get feedback from the users.
-Please report any issues, feature requests and bugs on  https://github.com/vkresch/FoodManager/issues.
-FoodManager was developed with the Python Kivy Framework.
+FoodManager is still under development, so please let us know if you encounter any bugs or have any suggestions for new features.
+We'd love to hear your feedback at https://github.com/vkresch/FoodManager/issues.
+FoodManager was built using the Python Kivy Framework.

-Enjoy the app!
+Happy cooking!

 ## Getting Started
 ### Dependencies